mcxiaoke/awesome-kotlin/README.md

 - [Kara Web Framework](https://github.com/TinyMission/kara) - Kara is a web framework for the JVM written in Kotlin.
 - [Kovenant](https://github.com/mplatvoet/kovenant) - Promises for Kotlin
 - [KAndroid](https://github.com/pawegio/KAndroid) - Kotlin library for Android providing useful extensions to eliminate boilerplate code
+- [KAConf](https://github.com/mariomac/kaconf) - KickAss Configuration.
+An annotation-based configuration system for Java and Kotlin
 - [Fuel](https://github.com/kittinunf/Fuel) - The easiest HTTP networking library for Kotlin/Android.
 - [funKTionale](https://github.com/MarioAriasC/funKTionale) - Functional constructs and patterns for Kotlin
 - [Kotson](https://github.com/SalomonBrys/Kotson) - Gson for Kotlin, Kotson enables you to parse and write JSON with Google's Gson using a conciser and easier syntax.
 - [Kwery](https://github.com/andrewoma/kwery) - Kwery is an SQL library for Kotlin.
 - [kotlin-core](https://github.com/lightningkite/kotlin-core) and its related reposiories - A full framework for making Android apps.
 Based on Anko and Kotson.
 - [Kotlin NoSQL](https://github.com/cheptsov/kotlin-nosql) - Kotlin NoSQL is a reactive and type-safe DSL for working with NoSQL databases.
+- [shadow](https://github.com/loopeer/shadow) - Android custom shadow view, can replace your CardView.
 - [Exposed](https://github.com/JetBrains/Exposed) - Exposed is a prototype for a lightweight SQL library written over JDBC driver for Kotlin language.
 - [Klaxon](https://github.com/cbeust/klaxon) - Klaxon is a lightweight library to parse JSON in Kotlin.
-- [Kobalt ](https://github.com/cbeust/kobalt) - Kobalt is a modern and versatile build system.
+- [Kobalt](https://github.com/cbeust/kobalt) - Kobalt is a modern and versatile build system.
+- [Debug Bottle](https://github.com/kiruto/debug-bottle) - Debug Bottle is an Android runtime debug / develop tools written using kotlin language.
 - [jackson-module-kotlin](https://github.com/FasterXML/jackson-module-kotlin) - Module that adds support for serialization/deserialization of Kotlin classes and data classes.
 - [Kodein](https://github.com/SalomonBrys/Kodein) - Kodein: Kotlin Dependency Injection
 - [KBuilders](https://github.com/Levelmoney/kbuilders) - KBuilders turns your Java builders into beautiful Type-Safe Builders.